Faculty & Staff

 - 2004-2009 Postdoctoral Fellow, Brandeis University

-Dr. Liu’s research group primarily employs X-ray crystallography in combination with mechanistic, biological and computational methods to study proteins involved in bacterial pathogenesis and human diseases.
+Dr. Liu’s research group primarily employs X-ray crystallography in combination with mechanistic, biological and computational methods to study proteins involved in bacterial infections and other human diseases.
 Following the doctrine of “Structure Determines Function”, our research evolves around determining key protein structures that are mechanistically informative on biochemical processes.
-Piecing together the obtained structures like snapshots, knowledge on biological functions can be deduced.
+Putting together the obtained structures like snapshots, key knowledge on the biological functions of those critical proteins can be deduced.
 We aim to apply this knowledge to discover novel antimicrobial methods and conduct structure-based drug design.

 1. Discover Novel Antimicrobial Methods to Combat Antibiotic Resistance.